GabrielBG0/GabrielBG0/README.md

 ### My name is Gabriel and I'm currently based in Brazil!

-I speak English, Portuguese, Spanish and I'm currently learning French and Korean!
+I speak English, Portuguese and I'm currently learning French and Korean!

 ### Languages:
 - Python